zcash/zips/zip-####.rst

 Obligations
 ~~~~~~~~~~~

-BP, ECC, ZF, and Major Grant recipients (during and leading to their award
-period) SHALL all accept the obligations in this section.
+BP, ECC, ZF, ZCG, Qedit, FPF and ZecHub are recommended to accept the obligations in this section.

 Ongoing public reporting requirements: